Mary Fuller: Career

 Fuller began her acting career on stage.
 At age 18 she was working in live theatre.
-In 1907 she signed with the new Vitagraph Studios in Brooklyn, New York, where she made silent films such as the one-reel adaptation of Elektra (released in April 1910).
+In 1907, she signed with the new Vitagraph Studios in Brooklyn, New York, where she made silent films such as the one-reel adaptation of Elektra (released in April 1910).
 Later Fuller joined the Edison Film Company in 1910.
 That year, she appeared in the first film version of Frankenstein, based on the Mary Shelley novel.

 Fuller became a major early silent movie star who, by 1914, rivaled Mary Pickford in popularity.
 She appeared in a wide variety of roles, and starred in such melodramas as The Witch Girl, A Daughter of the Nile, Dolly of the Dailies (1914), and Under Southern Skies, her first feature-length production.
-Also, Fuller wrote numerous screenplays, eight of which were produced as films between 1913 and 1915.
+Also, Fuller wrote numerous screenplays, eight of which were produced as films from 1913 to 1915.